noblecosmic/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints a number with two decimal places, followed by a new line.

-The number will be stored in the environment variable NUM.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.